-In this section, we use our consumer's model in Section II-C to defined a simplified model which relates TOU and prices to the costs to regulated utilities.
-This model will be used in section IV to explore the potential implications of combined TOU and demand pricing for the costs to regulated utilities.
-Regulated utilities must meet expected load while maintaining a balance between revenue and costs.
+In this section, we use the rational consumer model in Section II-C to define a map from ToU and demand prices to generation costs for a regulated utility.
+This map is used to optimize TOU and demand prices in order to minimize generation costs to the utility.
+Specifically, regulated utilities must meet expected load while maintaining a balance between revenue and costs.
 Therefore, we define a simple utility optimization problem as minimization of the total cost of generation, transmission and distribution of electricity such that generation is equal to consumption, and the total cost is a fixed percentage of the revenue of the utility company.
 Note that in this paper, we solely focus on vertically-integrated utility companies - meaning that the company provides all aspects of electric services including generation, transmission, distribution, metering and billing services as a single firm.
 Therefore, we preclude the role of local distributors and market competition.
 Let s(t) be the amount of electricity produced as a function of time and let $\mathbf{s} := [s_0, \dots, s{N_f-1}]$ , where $s_k = s(k\Delta t)$ .
 The vector $\mathbf{s}$ is determined by the electricity consumed by the consumers, which we model as a small number of consumer groups which are lumped according to different building models, temperature limits, and solar generating capacity so that aggregate consumer group i has $N_i$ members.
-Next, we define $u_k^{\star,l}(p)$ to be the minimizing temperature setting for consumer group iat time k with prices p, and $T_j^{i,\star,k}(p)$ to be the minimizing interior wall temperatures for consumer group i at time kand discretization point j for prices p.
+Next, we define $u_k^{\star,l}(p)$ to be the minimizing temperature setting for consumer group i at time k using prices p, and $T_i^{i,\star,k}(p)$ to be the minimizing interior wall temperatures for consumer group i at time k and discretization point j for prices p.
 The minimization is with respect to the consumer-level problem defined in (10).
-Then the model of electricity consumption by the rational consumer group i at time-step k for prices p is given by $g(k, u_k^{\star,i}(p), T_1^{\star,k,i}(p)), g$ defined in (8).
-Thus the constraint that production equals consumption at all time implies and consumption and proportionality of revenue and costs. $$\min{p{\text{on}}, p{\text{off}}, p_d \in \mathbb{R}} C(\mathbf{s})$$ s.t. $$s_k = \sum_i N_i g(k, u_k^{\star, i}(p), T_1^{i, \star, k}(p)) \quad k = 0, \dots, N_f - 1$$
+Then the model of electricity consumption by the rational consumer group i at time-step k for prices pis given by $g(k, u_k^{\star,i}(p), T_1^{\star,k,i}(p))$ , where g is defined in (8).
+Thus the constraint that production equals consumption at all time implies